blue background with different energy examples

 What are the benefits in taking part?

-There are many benefits to using mentoring circles and action learning.
-Here we highlight a few key benefits (Darwin 2000, Darwin and Palmer, 2009, Given & Kelly, 2016):
+There are many valuable benefits to using mentoring circles and action learning.
+Below are several key advantages, as identified in research by Darwin (2000), Darwin and Palmer, (2009), Given & Kelly, (2016):

-• Learning from others: One of the most important benefits of mentoring circles is being able to learn from others’ experiences.
-This enables you to gain insights through working with others and building confidence.
+• Learning from others: One of the most powerful aspects of mentoring circles is the opportunity to learn from others’ lived experiences.
+This peer-to-peer exchange fosters confidence, encourages reflection, and helps participants gain practical insights that can inform their own professional journeys.

-• Developing your own leadership: Action learning focuses on changing the ways individuals interact with others—which allows to develop leadership skills, for example, by learning to ask and respond to open, probing, and challenging questions
+• Developing your own leadership: Action learning promotes growth in how individuals interact with others.
+It cultivates leadership by encouraging participants to ask and respond to open, probing, and challenging questions.
+This reflective practice helps individuals become more effective communicators and collaborators.

 What are the roles?

-Each action learning group will consist of four to five participants (early to mid-career researchers) and one facilitator (more experienced individual).
+Each action learning group will consist of four to five participants (early to mid-career researchers) and one facilitator (a more experienced individual).

 Facilitators